druettiger/opencloud/services/storage-shares/README.md

 # Storage Shares

 The `storage-shares` service provides storage backend functionality for user and group shares in OpenCloud.
-It implements the CS3 storage provider interface specifically for managing shared resources.
+It implements the CS3 storage provider interface specifically for working with shared resources.

 ## Overview

 This service is part of the storage services family and is responsible for:
-- Storing metadata about user and group shares
 - Providing a virtual view of received shares
-- Managing share mountpoints
 - Handling access to resources shared by other users

 ## Integration

 The storage-shares service integrates with:
-- `sharing` service - Creates and manages shares
+- `sharing` service - Manages and persists shares
-- `gateway` service - Routes requests to shared resources
 - `storage-users` service - Accesses the underlying file content
 - `frontend` and `ocdav` - Provide HTTP/WebDAV access to shares